domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 People changes. --Stevie (Steve James), in the 2002 film "Stevie"

 F. --A popular symbol (meme) of sadness and regret commonly used in text-based communications on the Internet (repeat of above with a different description)

+We learn from history that we don't learn from history. --Georg Wilhelm Friedrich Hegel, German Philosopher